 Advantages and disadvantages of trade fairs

-This article aims to identify and explain some of the advantages and disadvantages of trade fairs.
-A trade fair is an exhibition where manufacturers show their products to other people in industry and try to get business (Harper Collins Publishers, n.d.).
 Trade fairs are organised so that companies in a particular industry can display their products and services to the potential buyers, study activities of competitors, and explore current market trends and opportunities.
 A trade fair is also known as trade show, exhibition, or expo.

 Different types of trade fairs

-There are three basic types of trade exhibitions i.e. exhibitions aimed only at the consumers, exhibitions aimed only at the businesses, and those aimed at and open to both.
+There are three basic types of trade fairs/exhibitions i.e. exhibitions aimed only at the consumers, exhibitions aimed only at the businesses, and those aimed at and open to both.
 The third type is the most common (Lancaster & Reynolds, 2004).

 Advantages of trade fairs